Results 1 to 10 of 22

 What area does it fail in?

-Curious, why are you trying to do a networkless install?How to know if you are a geek.
+Curious, why are you trying to do a networkless install?If you want to learn more about linux take a linux journey

 It failed during copying files.